 The prospectus is a description of the proposed dissertation research.
-It articulates the topic and research question(s) that motivate the dissertation research; explains why these questions are of importance to the fields of study; and describes the research design thoroughly but succinctly.
+It articulates the topic and research question(s) that motivate the dissertation research; explains why these questions are of importance to the fields of study; and describes the research design thoroughly.

 The dissertation prospectus is the last requirement that graduate students must meet before advancing to candidacy.
-It should be completed by the end of the 4th year in the program (the 8th semester), or the end of the 5th year if in cohorts 2018-2020.
-We encourage international students to advance a semester before the deadline.
+It should be completed by the end of the 4th year in the program (the 8th semester), or the end of the 5th year if in cohort 2020.
+We encourage all students, and particularly international students, to advance a semester before the deadline.
 Students who complete a prospectus by their deadline and who have GSI'd at least twice receive the Lowenthal Fellowship.
-The Lowenthal provides a \$10,000 stipend and fees for a semester.
-Students will also receive the Chair's \$5,000 advancement incentive.
+The Lowenthal fellowship provides a \$11,000 stipend and fee coverage for one semester.
+An additional \$5,000 advancement incentive is added to the Lowenthal stipend for having advanced on time, resulting in a \$16,000 stipend.
+Any funds not used for fee coverage will be added to the \$16,000 stipend.